AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 - Create a new artboard from multiple input psd's

 ## Remove Background
-Initiate a job to Remove Background.
-Code sample [here](../code-sample/#remove-background).<br />
+The Remove Background endpoint can recognize the primary subject within an image and eliminate the background, providing the subject as the output.
+YOu can see a code sample [here.](../code-sample/#remove-background).<br />

 Example of Remove Background with a sample image.
 ![alt image](./imagecutout_cutout_example.png?raw=true "Original Image")

-## Image Mask
+## Create Mask

-Initiate a job to create an image mask.
-Code sample [here](../code-sample/#generate-image-mask).<br />
+This endpoint allows you to  can create a greyscale mask png file that you can composite onto the original image (or any other).
+You can find a code sample [here.](../code-sample/#generate-image-mask).<br />

 Example of Image mask with a sample image.
 ![alt image](./imagecutout_mask_example.png?raw=true "Original Image")

-Remove Background and Image Mask APIs are powered by Adobe’s Artificial Intelligence Technology and Photoshop.
-The APIs can identify the main subject of an image and produce two types of outputs.
-You can create a greyscale [mask](https://en.wikipedia.org/wiki/Layers_(digital_image_editing)#Layer_mask) png file that you can composite onto the original image (or any other).
-You can also create remove background where the mask has already composited onto your original image so that everything except the main subject has been removed.

-The APIs are documented at [Photoshop API Reference](../api/#tag/Photoshop)

 ## Customized Workflow
-You can make a 'customized workflow' by chaining different APIs.
-Example of which can be found [here](../code-sample/#generate-remove-background-result-as-photoshop-path)
+You can make a 'customized workflow' by chaining different endpoints together.
+[Here](../code-sample/#generate-remove-background-result-as-photoshop-path) is an example using the Remove Background endpoint.

 ## Webhooks through Adobe I/O Events